FranciscoVasconcelos/sciblog/_posts/2025-10-11-welcome-to-jekyll.markdown

 \end{split},\\F = ma,\\a^2 + b^2 = c^2,\\a^2 + b^2 = c^2
 {% endgridequations %}

+This is some text with{% sidenote "some side note" %} This is the text of the side note.
+With an equation $E=mc^2$ {% endsidenote %} This is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some text
-This is some text with {% sidenote "some side note" %} This is the text of the side note.
+This is some text with{% sidenote "some side note" %} This is the text of the side note.
 With an equation $E=mc^2$ {% endsidenote %}

-This is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some textThis is some text
-This is some text with {% sidenote "some side note" %} This is the text of the side note.
-With an equation $E=mc^2$ {% endsidenote %}
+<repeat-element> note-ref-Q-2 </repeat-element>